memgraph/docs/products/memgraph/v0.15.0/tutorials/analyzing-TED-talks.md

 The user should note that any modifications of the database state will persist only during this run of Memgraph.

-[//]: # (JCS TO DO -- how would I persist them?
-How would I prepare my own set of TED talks to import and add to this set?
-I think there are a few unanswered questions here.)

 ### Example Queries using OpenCypher

-[//]: # (JCS TO DO -- for each of the queries below, it would be good to suggest, as an exercise for the reader, another they could try to work out for themselves.)

 In the queries below, we are using [OpenCypher](https://www.opencypher.org) to query Memgraph via the console.

 1) Find all talks given by specific speaker: